My Quiet Kitchen

 a stack of 6 pancakes topped with walnuts, blueberries, and syrup.

-We've been enjoying these Oat Flour Pancakes so much, I figured it was time to try a new flavor.
+We love these Oat Flour Pancakes so much, I figured it was time to try a new flavor.

 These are also oil-free, maple-sweetened, and made with lite coconut milk, which gives them such a moist and tender texture without the need for butter, egg replacers, or oil.